gabrie30/ghorg/README.md

 ### osx default github/gitlab token used

-> NOTE: cloning via https rather than ssh is the ghorg default, this is because a token must be present to retreive the list of repos.
-However, if you run into trouble cloning via https and genearlly clone via ssh, try switching `--protocol ssh`
+> NOTE: cloning via https rather than ssh is the ghorg default, this is because a token must be present to retrieve the list of repos.
+However, if you run into trouble cloning via https and generally clone via ssh, try switching `--protocol ssh`

 ```bash
 $ security find-internet-password -s github.com  | grep "acct" | awk -F\" '{ print $4 }'